clemsos/old-website/_projects/OPIMPUC/index.md

 ---
-title: Makers and cities in China
+title: Maker Cities in China
 date: 2015-01-01
 place: Shenzhen, China
 desc: "A 2-year postdoc research to investigate the emergence of new urban models for innovation in China"